 The Case Manager will contact the employee to check if the plan is on course after their return to work date.
-If necessary the Case Manager can arrange a further assessment by Fit for Work if, for example, the employee has not returned to work because the action plan has not / could not be implemented.
-The Case Manager may contact the Employer if recommendations have not been actioned to ensure they are fully understood.
+If necessary, the case manager can arrange a further assessment by Fit for Work if, for example, the employee hasn’t returned to work because the action plan hasn’t/couldn’t be implemented.
+The Case Manager may contact the employer if recommendations haven’t been actioned to ensure they’re fully understood.

-Generally, an employee will be ‘discharged’ from the Fit for Work service two weeks after they have returned to work.
+Generally, an employee will be ‘discharged’ from the Fit for Work service two weeks after they’ve returned to work.

-If this does not happen the employee will be ‘discharged’ when Fit for Work believes they is no further assistance they can give the employee; because the employee has been in the programme for 3 months or more, or where a return to work has not been possible after 3 months.
+If this doesn’t happen the employee will be ‘discharged’ when Fit for Work believes there’s no further assistance they can give the employee; because the employee has been in the programme for three months or more, or where a return to work has not been possible after three months.

-As the Fit for Work service will not offer a fully comprehensive Occupational Health service, at this point an employer’s ‘traditional’ Occupational Health provider would need to take over in situations where employees are off work for longer than 3 months, or if they go off on sick leave again after returning to work (employees can only be referred to Fit for Work once in each 12 months).
+As the Fit for Work service won’t offer a fully comprehensive Occupational Health service, at this point an employer’s ‘traditional’ Occupational Health provider would need to take over in situations where employees are off work for longer than three months, or if they off on sick leave again after returning to work (employees can only be referred to Fit for Work once in each 12 months).

-The parties to the Fit for Work Plan (employees, employers, GPs) will be encouraged to act on the Plan’s recommendations, but they are not obliged to implement them.
+The parties to the Fit for Work Plan (employees, employers, GPs) will be encouraged to act on the Plan’s recommendations, but they’re not obliged to implement them.
 Fit for Work may provide a facilitation role with the Employer to encourage this if necessary.

-Fit Notes will be needed to cover the period before a Plan is agreed and issued; or where an employee does not want to share the details of the Plan with their employer.
+Fit Notes will be needed to cover the period before a Plan is agreed and issued; or where an employee doesn’t want to share the details of the Plan with their employer.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.